swt30/thesis/chapters/01-introduction/01-introduction.md

 Though the factors above are all important, the effect of temperature on the mass--radius relation has not been thoroughly explored.
 This is for several reasons.
-First, its effects are thought to be relatively minor in the first place: @Howe2014 estimate that the effect of thermal corrections on an iron-silicate planet's radius is approximately 5 per cent.
+First, its effects are thought to be relatively minor in the first place: @Howe2014 estimate that the effect of thermal corrections on an iron-silicate planet's radius is approximately 5%.
 @Grasset2009 also describe how the radius of an Earth-like planet is not strongly affected by temperature changes.
 If the effect is small compared with current observational uncertainties, it is not necessarily relevant.
 Second, modelling is easier if we assume zero-temperature or isothermal spheres of material, because we do not have to deal with energy transport within the planet.